ProductionEXP/Unfair-Trivia/README.md

 ---
 ## Endgame
 Upon entering engame the code will display the scores and then exit, if the terminal closes the scores are located in ```teams.json``` in here you will find a data set that has the team number and score for that team.
-It will look somthing like this:
+It could look somthing like this:
 ```
 [
     {
         "team": "1",
-        "score": "0",
+        "score": "21",
-        "members": []
+        "members": [
+            "bob",
+            "joE"
+        ]
     },
     {
         "team": "2",
-        "score": "0",
+        "score": "-5",
-        "members": []
+        "members": [
+            "Ryan"
+        ]
     }
 ]
 ```